edu-m/BuzzerMusicPlayer/README.md

 - Note value

 # File Structure
-More specifically, note values are represented in American Notation, with only the initial of each value used (except for the sixty-fourth note represented as 'sf')
+Note values are represented in American Notation, with only the initial of each value used (except for the sixty-fourth note represented as 'sf')
 For example, a file could be similar to this:

 C 4 w